Spotlight on Token Perception for Multimodal Reinforcement Learning: Results

 \paragraph{Validation of the dependency Calculation Method.} To further validate the robustness of our core visual dependency metric, we conducted two additional, detailed ablation studies presented in the appendix.
 The first study (Appendix~\ref{app:masking_ablation}) evaluates our choice of image perturbation strategy against several alternatives.
 The second (Appendix~\ref{app:dependency_method_ablation}) compares our KL-divergence metric against other computationally-feasible calculation heuristics.

-\paragraph{Superiority over Entropy-based Token Section.} As depicted in Table~\ref{tab:entropy_compare}, we compare different methods for selecting pivotal tokens in multimodal reasoning.
+\paragraph{Superiority over Entropy-based Token Selection.} As depicted in Table~\ref{tab:entropy_compare}, we compare different methods for selecting pivotal tokens in multimodal reasoning, where the filtering ratio $k$ determines the percentage of tokens retained for gradient computation (via random selection or top-$k$\% ranking).
 For text-only LLMs, high-entropy ``forking tokens'' is an effective optimization strategy \citep{wang2025beyond}.
-However, this strategy can not achieve significant improvement in multimodal tasks across different settings.
-The reason is a pivotal moment of visually-grounded reasoning tokens may correspond to a \textit{low}-entropy prediction.
-In contrast, our token dependency accurately identifies these visually-grounded tokens and achieves better performance for multimodal reasoning.